-OSHA's lead standards for construction and general industry are the only Federal OSHA standards that require PEL adjustments with respect to extended work shifts.
-The PEL for Cr(VI) is based on an 8-hour TWA.
+OSHA's lead standards for construction and general industry are the only federal OSHA standards that require PEL adjustments with respect to extended work shifts.
+The PEL for Cr(VI) is based on an 8-hour time-weighted average (TWA).
 To minimize errors and assumptions associated with fluctuations in exposure, conduct representative full-shift sampling for air contaminants when determining compliance with an 8-hour TWA.
-OSHA's Technical Manual defines full-shift sampling as a minimum of the total time of the shift less one hour (e.g., seven hours of an eight-hour work shift).
+OSHA's Technical Manual defines full-shift sampling as a minimum of the total time of the shift less 1 hour (e.g., 7 hours of an 8-hour work shift or 9 hours of a 10-hour work shift).

-OSHA does not include provisions for adjusting the Cr(VI) PEL for extended work shift; however, OSHA's provides two approaches for evaluating compliance for employees who work extended work shifts beyond eight hours.
-Federal OSHA compliance officers may choose one of the two following approaches:
+OSHA does not include provisions for adjusting the Cr(VI) PEL for an extended work shift; however, the agency has two approaches for evaluating compliance for employees who work shifts that last more than 8 hours:

-- 1. The first approach is to sample what is believed to be the worst continuous 8-hour work period of the entire extended work shift. - 2.
-The second approach is to collect multiple samples over the entire work shift.
-Sampling is done so that multiple personal samples are collected during the first 8-hour work period and additional samples are collected for the extended work shift.
-The employee's exposure (for OSHA compliance purposes) in this approach is based upon the worst eight hours of exposure during the entire work shift.
-Using this method, the worst eight hours do not have to be contiguous.
-For example, for a 10-hour work shift, ten one-hour samples or five two-hour samples could be taken and the eight highest one-hour samples or the four highest two-hour samples could be used to calculate the employee's eight-hour TWA, which would be compared to the 8-hour TWA-PEL.
+1) Sample what is believed to be the worst continuous 8-hour work period of the entire extended work shift.

+2) Collect multiple samples over the entire work shift.
+Sampling is conducted so that multiple personal samples are collected during the first 8-hour work period and additional samples are collected for the extended work shift.
+The employee's exposure (for OSHA compliance purposes) in this approach is based on the worst 8 hours of exposure during the entire work shift.

+Using this method, the worst 8 hours need not be contiguous.
+For example, for a 10-hour work shift, 10 1-hour samples or five 2-hour samples could be taken and the eight highest 1-hour samples or the four highest 2-hour samples could be used to calculate an employee's 8-hour TWA, which would be compared to the 8-hour TWA-PEL.

 Some organizations and standards suggest different protocols for addressing extended work shifts.
-For instance, in California, Cal-OSHA requires the 8-hour TWA to be calculated using the following formula (in accordance with CCR, Title 8, Section 5155):
+For example, Cal/OSHA requires the 8-hour TWA be calculated using the following formula (in accordance with CCR, Title 8, Section 5155):

-8-hour TWA = $$[(C_1)(T_1) + (C_2)(T_2) + \dots + (C_n)(T_n)]/8$$

-Where T is the duration in hours of the exposure to a substance at the concentration C. Eight (8) is used as the denominator regardless of the total hours of the work shift.
+8-hour TWA = $[(C_1)(T_1) + (C_2)(T_2) + ... + (C_n)(T_n)]/8$ where T is the duration in hours of the exposure to a substance at the concentration C; 8 is used as the denominator regardless of the total hours of the work shift.

-The American Conference for Governmental Industrial Hygienists (ACGIH) refers to the Brief and Scala model for adjusting its Threshold Limit Values (TLVs) for extended work shifts.
-The Brief and Scala model reduces the TLV according to a reduction factor calculated by the following formula:
+American Conference of Governmental Industrial Hygienists (ACGIH) refers to the Brief and Scala model for adjusting its threshold limit values (TLVs) for extended work shifts.
+This model reduces the TLV according to a reduction factor calculated by the following formula:

-Reduction Factor = [8/(daily hours worked)] x [(24 - daily hours worked)/16]

-The reduction factor for a 10-hour work shift would be 0.7.
-For a 12-hour work shift, the reduction factor would be 0.5.
-A contaminant with a TLV of 5 μ g/m3 would be reduced to 3.5 μ g/m3 for a 10-hour work shift using the Brief and Scala model and 2.5 μ g/m3 for a 12-hour work shift.
-The reduction factor for a 7-day per week work schedule is calculated by the following:
+Reduction factor = [8/(daily hours worked)] x [(24 - daily hours worked)/16] The reduction factor for a 10-hour work shift would be 0.7; for a 12-hour work shift, it would be 0.5.
+A contaminant with a TLV of $5\mu g/m^3$ would be reduced to $3.5 \ \mu g/m^3$ for a 10-hour work shift using this model and $2.5 \ \mu g/m^3$ for a 12-hour work shift.
+The reduction factor for a 7-day-per-week work schedule is calculated by the following:

-Reduction Factor = [40/(hours worked per week)] x[(168 - hours worked per week)/128]
+Reduction factor = [40/(hours worked per week)] x [(168 - hours worked per week)/128]